Promoting Employee Health

 Basic Stance

 Good physical and mental health provides the source for working in a lively and energetic manner and is essential for ensuring the happiness of our employees and their families.
-DENSO positions promoting the health of its employees as an important management task and is therefore moving forward with “health and productivity management.”* DENSO announced its Health Declaration in September 2016.
-At the same time, to encourage activities that promote employee health and raise the level of health awareness in the workplace, DENSO is working to enhance its health-related initiatives from the perspective of both physical and mental.
+DENSO positions promoting the health of its employees as an important management task and is therefore moving forward with “health and productivity management.”*

 DENSO Health Declaration